SwiftedMind/Puddles/README.md

 And finally, not separating views from their data source means that unit testing becomes basically impossible, since SwiftUI states only really work in a real SwiftUI environment.
 However, that might be solvable in the future, when Apple releases or exposes more API to work with.

-With all that said, I'd like to lastly emphasize the fact that Puddles might not be the best way to build your SwiftUI app.
+With all that said, I'd like to lastly emphasize the fact that **Puddles might not be the best way to build your SwiftUI app**.
 You should always consider your needs, constraints and willingness to try something new and possibly risky.
 If you do decide to give Puddles a try, though, then I genuinely hope you enjoy it and succeed in building a modular and maintainable app.

 ## License